 IMPORTANT: To prevent seal and bearing damage, check the bearing adjustment often.
 Spin the caster tire.
 The tire should not spin freely (more than 1 or 2 revolutions) or have any side play.
-If the wheel spins freely adjust per step h).
+If the wheel spins freely adjust torque on spacer nut until there is a slight amount of drag.